Skip to content

 Runtime Read/Write File Method

-1. Through data persistence methods, such as AsyncStorage, obtain stored custom tags when initializing the SDK.
+1. Through persistent data methods like AsyncStorage, obtain stored custom tags during SDK initialization.

 let rumConfig: FTRUMConfig = {